AdaCore/training_material/courses/rust_essentials/180_modules/05-use_super_self.rst

 * When to avoid it

   * Makes it hard to find things for coder and autocomplete
-  * Globbed modules use the same name causes compilation errors
+  * Globbed modules with the same name cause compilation errors

 .. note::